 Does the college or university's location matter to you?
 If you're studying online, this may not be an important consideration.
 However, you may want to consider the school's location as it relates to in-state resident and out-of-state tuition fees.

 Are the online marriage and family therapy program's faculty members experienced practitioners?
 Studying with a combination of academics and practicing professionals may give you both the scientific grounding and practical knowledge you need.
 These instructors and other staff members may become mentors or members of your professional network.

 Online Program Format

 Does the program's online format work for you?
 Some online MFT programs feature asynchronous courses, meaning that you complete assignments on your own time as long as you meet the deadlines.
 Other programs, however, feature synchronous courses, which require you to join in virtual class meetings at designated times.
 Choose a format that fits with your schedule and personal learning preferences.

-Does the school offer resources, such as career coaching, for online students?
-If you're considering an online program, you may want to confirm that these resources are available to you before enrolling.
+Does the school offer resources, such as online library services and career coaching, for online learners?
+If you're considering a marriage and family online degree, you may want to confirm that these resources are available to you before enrolling.

 How Much Do Marriage and Family Therapists Make?

 According to the BLS, the median annual salary for marriage and family therapists was $49,880 as of May 2021.
 Those who work for state governments tend to earn higher salaries, with a 2021 median of $77,960.